How Past Trauma Affects Your Current Relationship (And What to Do About It)

 The imprint of trauma is something we can often more consciously track in our thoughts and emotions- feelings of depression, restlessness, hypervigilance and thoughts related to distrust or what could I have done better are just a few examples.
 What we don’t discuss enough is the impact of our trauma on our bodies and more specifically - our nervous system.

-Trauma And The Brain
+Trauma Rewires The Brain

 Our sympathetic nervous system is the home of our fight-flight-freeze response.
 A severe traumatic event or ongoing episodes of trauma activate our amygdala, which we consider our emotional processing center.
 As the amygdala recognizes There is a threat here, it sends a danger call to the hypothalamus.
 The hypothalamus is the home of our fight or flight system, and when this system is activated by our hypothalamus, the body responds with increased heartbeat, breathing patterns, and heightened senses.
 While in many instances, our body returns to baseline after a dangerous event occurs, trauma stores the images, tastes, sounds, and feelings associated with the danger in our neural networks.